unawaz1996/miscellaneous/SpliceAI/README.md

 * Write a script that is able to go into these subdirectories and further split by chromosome

-* Write a script that is able to these these split chromosomes in an array on Phoenix
+* Write a script that is able to these these split chromosomes in an array on Phoenix (only on the chr extension files)

+* Merge all chromosomes together

+* Merge all samples together

 * Compile this into a pipeline (WDL or Snakemake)